target-ops/target-ops.github.io/content/solutions/_index.md

 ---
-title: "Our Solution"
+title: "Our Solutions"
-description: "Learn the solution that target ops offers"
+description: "Learn the solutions that target ops offers"

 cascade:
   showDate: false